 You can’t earn money or rewards with cash.

 I fully get why some people use cash– you can’t spend what you don’t have, so if the cash isn’t there, you can’t spend it.
 But, if you can just learn to control your spending without using cash, there are some serious rewards to be had.
 Probably my most important reason why you shouldn’t use cash, is because you’re missing out on free money.
-And everyone like free money right?
+And everyone likes free money right?
 My favorite credit card is this Chase rewards card (affiliate link).
 I use it for almost all of my day to day purchases.

 I know using cash might feel like the end all be all of having control over your money.
-And I’m not saying your wrong.
+And I’m not saying you’re wrong.
 But there are some seriously solid reasons to consider *not* using cash.
 When it comes to personal finances, my approach is to keep an open mind, and that includes considering paths that might be different than what everyone else seems to be doing.
 That being said, I do think there are certain people who absolutely should use cash no matter what.
 If you have serious impulsivity issues, and honestly can’t trust yourself with a credit card– don’t do it!
 That’s not what I’m saying.
 All I’m saying is keeping track of your spending and exercising self control are the things that are going to make the biggest difference in your finances– not using cash.
 Do what’s best for you.

 What about you?
 Do you use cash?
 Credit cards?
 Debit cards?
 Comment below.